arwes/arwes/docs/animation/animation-system.md

 - `merge: boolean` - If enabled and it is not a root node, the node will enter in the flow when its parent changes to `entering`.
 - `onUpdate: Function(flow)` - Get notified when flow state changes.
+- `onUpdateCheck: Function(({ component, prev: flow, next: flow }) => boolean)` -
+Called before the node is going to transition.
+If `false` is returned, the node is not transitioned.
+If `true` is returned, the transition will be transitioned.
+This converts the node partially to a `root` node.

 ### Methods